 Dyslexia in Adults

-Dyslexia is a Specific Learning Disability (SpLD), appearing as difficulties primarily with literacy skills.
+Dyslexia is a Specific Learning Difficulty (SpLD), appearing as problems primarily with literacy skills.
 Dyslexia can appear in children and in adults.

 On this part of the site, you will find, information exclusively for Dyslexia in adults and Help, Support and Resources to try to overcome these difficulties.